Cleveland Browns vs. Arizona Cardinals NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Cleveland Browns vs. Arizona Cardinals NFL Week 6 Odds, Plays and Insights

-The Arizona Cardinals (5-0) bring a five-game winning streak into a matchup against the Cleveland Browns (3-2) on Sunday, October 17, 2021 at FirstEnergy Stadium.
-Cleveland is a 3.5-point favorite in the game.
-The contest has a point total of 49.5.
+The Arizona Cardinals (5-0) are 3.5-point underdogs as they attempt to prolong their five-game winning streak in a matchup against the Cleveland Browns (3-2) on Sunday, October 17, 2021 at FirstEnergy Stadium.
+The contest has a point total of 48.5.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.